Stanford Law School Postgraduate Public Interest Fellowships

 - Shira Levine, JD '12 who is at Legal Aid Society - Employment Law Center in San Francisco, California, representing low-wage, subcontracted immigrant workers who face routine wage theft from their employers;

 - Christy Holstege, JD '12, who independently established a legal clinic within Shelter from the Storm, a domestic violence shelter-based agency in California’s rural Coachella Valley;

-- Stephanie Klitsch, JD '12, who is currently working at the Council for Children’s Rights in Charlotte, North Carolina to improve educational opportunities for foster youth with emotional and behavioral disabilities through client representation and community education;
+- Stephanie Klitsch, JD '12, who continues to work at the Council for Children’s Rights in Charlotte, North Carolina after spending her fellowship year focused on improving educational opportunities for foster youth with emotional and behavioral disabilities through client representation and community education;

 - Michael Caesar, JD '11, who spent his fellowship year with the Impact Fund in Berkeley, California, working to protect those who have been refused employment or wrongfully terminated because of their citizenship status or national origin;

 - Maureen Keffer, JD '11, who spent her fellowship year with California Rural Legal Assistance in its Salinas office representing indigenous Mexicans and other farmworkers who are victims of human trafficking and labor issues;